Christopher Janney: Biography

 Janney lectures widely on his work.
-He has been a visiting professor at both The Cooper Union School of Architecture and Pratt Institute School of Architecture, where he has taught his seminar "Sound as a Visual Medium".
+He has been a visiting professor at both The Cooper Union School of Architecture and Pratt Institute School of Architecture, where he taught his seminar "Sound as a Visual Medium".

-He currently serves as Vice-President for the Institute for Performance Sculpture, Inc. and is President/Artistic Director for PhenomenArts, Inc which specializes in Environmental Arts and Design with studios in Lexington, MA and London, UK.
+He currently serves as president and artistic director for PhenomenArts, Inc., a company which specializes in environmental arts and design based in Los Angeles, CA.

+He received an MS degree (1978) in Environmental Art at the Massachusetts Institute of Technology; his thesis (under Professor Otto Piene) was titled SOUNDSTAIR: The Nature of Environmental/Participatory Art.
+From 1978 to 1990, Janney was a Research Fellow at MIT at The Center for Advanced Visual Studies.

 Urban musical instruments

-Janney has created a number of temporary and permanent installations in the US and Europe titled “Urban Musical Instruments.”
-A good example of this work is "Sonic Forest" consisting of 8 ft. tall by 10" diameter cylindrical aluminum columns, placed in site-specific patterns.
-Each column contains a series of photo-sensors, audio speaker, LED cone-light and star-strobe.
-By strolling among and touching the columns, people trigger the photo-sensors, activating the light and an ever-changing “sound score” of melodic tones, environmental sounds and text.
+Janney has created a number of temporary and permanent installations in the US and Europe titled "Urban Musical Instruments."
+A good example of this work is "Sonic Forest," consisting of 8 ft. tall by 10" diameter cylindrical aluminum columns, placed in site-specific patterns.
+Each column contains a series of photo-sensors, an audio speaker, LED cone-light, and star-strobe.
+By strolling among and touching the columns, people trigger the photo-sensors, activating the light and an ever-changing "sound score" of melodic tones, environmental sounds, and text.

-"Soundstair", a site-specific interactive light/sound installation, has toured throughout the US and Europe since 1980.
+"Soundstair", a site-specific interactive light/sound installation, has toured throughout the US and Europe, including a temporary installation on the Spanish Steps in Rome, Italy.